Turkesterone: Benefits, Side Effects & Results

 Turkesterone does not bind to the androgen receptor, whereas SARMs do (8).

-Turkesterone does not cause any harsh side effects in users, whereas SARMs are known to cause: great fluctuations in HDL (high-density lipoprotein), liver toxicity and suppressed endogenous testosterone levels.
+Turkesterone does not cause any harsh side effects in users, whereas we have found SARMs to cause great fluctuations in HDL (high-density lipoprotein), liver toxicity, and suppressed endogenous testosterone levels.

-In theory, due to their tissue selectivity, SARMs should be safe; but in practice they have shown to replicate or even surpass the toxicity of some anabolic steroids, causing injury/health deterioration (9).
+In theory, due to their tissue selectivity, SARMs should be safe, but in practice, we see them replicate or even surpass the toxicity of some anabolic steroids, causing injury or health deterioration (9).

 Turkesterone Pros and Cons